 - One node per Xact

 - Edge from Ti to Tj if:

 - an operation Oi of Ti conflicts with an operation Oj of Tj

 - Oi appears earlier in the schedule than Oj

 A schedule is conflict serializable if and only if its dependency graph is acyclic.
-So all we have to do is check if the graph is acyclic to check if it's conflict serializable which in turn makes it serializable!
+So all we have to do is check if the graph is acyclic to know for sure that it is serializable!